campusrover/robot_services/README.md

     * `dict` representing the fiducial marker format (see aruco marker documentation)
     * `frame`, which will be `odom` if the transform from the camera link to odom is available, otherwise it will be `camera`, indicating that all values in the fiducial list are in coordinates relative to the robot, not the center of odometry.
     * `data` is a list of known fiducial markers, where each element has a `fid` representing the marker's id number, and a `pose` which has `location` (in meters) and `orientation` components (in euler radians)
-8: "Lidar": JSON is `SET` by `lidar_bridge.py` containing simplified lidar data - the shortest range in each slice of it's fov.
+8. "Lidar": JSON is `SET` by `lidar_bridge.py` containing simplified lidar data - the shortest range in each slice of it's fov.
     * `max_range` and `min_range` in meters
     * `fov`: "field of view", in radians
     * `slices`: the number of pices the lidar has been broken into
     * `data`: the closest range in each slice, from front going ccw
+9. "Status": JSON is `SET` by `status_bridge.py` with the following fields:
+    * `time`: the ros time at the time of the update
+    * `status`: a string that generally describes the status of robot_services based on a set of input factors
+    * `cpu`: the measured cpu usage %
+    * `errors`: a list of nodes that have died while robot_services has been running. nodes that die upon launch won't be recorded.
-9: "Kirby": `LPOP`ed by `kirby_listener.py`.
+10. "Kirby": `LPOP`ed by `kirby_listener.py`.
 See section Kirby Movement Commands for more information

-## Namespacing

-To prevent collisions of multiple users on the same redis server, this package provides namespacing.
-Set the rosparam `redis_ns` to your namespace, and as a result, any of the channels above will be prefixed with your namespace.
-For example, a user with the namespace "greg" will have all of their redis channels prefixed with "greg/", e.g. "greg/Map", "greg/Odom" . . .

-Refer to the `ns` launch arg below to easily set a personal namespace

 ## Launch